Skip to content

 • When I get back from Egypt, my bedroom is being decorated so I’ve nowhere to sleep.

-• My friend Roseanne, Paul’s sister, and their younger brother Matthew are going to Benidorm for two weeks.
+• My friend Roseanne (Bobby), Paul’s sister (the Paul), and their younger brother Matthew are going to Benidorm for two weeks.

-• They invite me because their friend Martine dropped out at the last moment.
+• They invite me because their friend Martine (PA to George Martin at Abbey Road) dropped out at the last moment.

 • In the meantime, the book the Egyptian recommended arrived at East Finchley library so I go to collect it for reading material on the Costa Blanca.